 Morrisons Equal Pay

-Hundreds of Morrisons store workers have joined the Morrisons Equal Pay Now to bring a legal claim against the company.
+Hundreds of Morrisons store workers have joined the Morrisons Equal Pay Claim to take legal action against the company.
 Their demand is clear.
 They want to be treated fairly.
 This means being paid a wage that would put them on an equal footing with their colleagues in other parts of the business, irrespective of their gender or role.

 Despite this, they are paid less than their co-workers in warehouse and distribution centres, whose roles are wrongly deemed to be more taxing.

-If we succeed, store workers at Morrisons and other leading supermarkets will get a well-deserved and long overdue pay rise.
+If we succeed in bringing a claim against Morrisons, store workers at Morrisons and other leading supermarkets will get a well-deserved and long overdue pay rise.
 They will also likely receive compensation, which could amount to up to six years of back pay.
+It is important to note that only workers who join the Equal Pay Now Morrisons Claim will be entitled to receive compensation.
 Find out more below about how to join our rapidly growing movement for fair treatment.

 WHO CAN CLAIM?